openstack/heat/doc/source/getting_started/create_a_stack.rst

     $ heat stack-delete teststack
     $ heat stack-list

-You can explore other heat commands by refering to the `Heat chapter
+You can explore other heat commands by referring to the `Heat chapter
 <http://docs.openstack.org/cli-reference/heat.html>`_
 of the `OpenStack Command-Line Interface Reference